 Our non-essential cookies:

 In addition to our essential cookies, we also use statistics cookies that allow us to generate statistical reports about your use of Pivotal Accessibility and create, implement, and examine our marketing campaigns.
-Such cookies allow us to reach the right customers, analyse the productivity of our marketing campaigns, and offer you personalised advertisement.
+Such cookies allow us to reach the right customers, analyze the productivity of our marketing campaigns, and offer you personalized advertisements.

 List of our cookies: